-Sold individually or in packages of 3 (save 8% in packages on 3)
+Sold in packages of 3

 Washing instructions: Wash by hand promptly in a mild soap or gentle wool wash product in warm water.
 Gently rub out soils (like spot cleaning a wool diaper cover).
 To dry, gently press flat between two towels to get excess moisture out then lay flat to dry.
 Do not put in washer or dryer.

 Does take a bit to dry after they pee, so sometimes my baby is content with it and goes back to sleep and other times she is not.
 I don't personally believe that diaper rash is caused by wetness, at least not in my experience, so that is not why I purchased this.
 I purchased this to help my baby sleep longer & be more comfortable on errands when I may not be able to change her immediately.
 Also, babies tend to pee when they wake, so it makes sense that the liner might be soaking wet in the morning.
 I do think though, that if your baby goes #2 in it, it could cause a diaper rash the next time you use it if cold washing according to their instructions.
 I know that it will not last as long hot washing, but I'd rather know that it was clean for my baby.
 I just hand wash with hot water when she goes #2.
 She is also sensitive to diaper rash but for me what helps is using soap & frequent changes.
 I keep a little glass spray bottle of water with about a tsp of Dr. Bronner's Baby Mild.